Eragoneq/brp-agda-refactoring-mjozwik/README.md

 f2 : Int → Int → Int
 f2 = λ x → (λ y → x + y)
 ```
-An example of the currying refactoring, where uncurrying is the transformation from `f2` back to `f1`.
+An example of currying refactoring, where uncurrying is the transformation from `f2` back to `f1`.

 ## Version
 This project uses Agda version `2.6.3`, as well as Agda standard library version `1.7.2`.